danielradu10/Console-Chat-/README.md

 # Console-Chat-
 I have implemented a console chat application in Python using TCP sockets, asyncio and aioconsole.
 The client is able to see who is online.
 From that list he is able to select if he wants to talk with everyone or only to a certain user.
-Everytime someone connects to the chat, the online users receive a notification.
+Every time someone connects to the chat, the online users receive a notification.